sin5678/inav_cn_wiki/Why-do-I-have-limited-servo-throw-in-my-airplane.md

 In passthrough everything is easy, you move sticks on radio, the FC does some mixing according to which airplane/flying wing you have, and then you move the servos directly.

 In stabiliation mode however you dont control the servos at **ALL**.
 Everything is controlled by actual motion, and wanted motion.
-When you move the sticks you are commanding and motion, example 30deg/s roll.
+When you move the sticks you are commanding motion, example 30deg/s roll.

 Then the P-gain will start working, the I-gain will start working and the FF-gain will start working, if tuned properly it will hit the wanted motion.